 The Military

-About the beginning of WWI Vern joined the Canadian Militia, 26th Regiment (Middlesex Light Infantry).
-He qualified as Lieutenant in November and Captain in December 1914.
-On 7th March, 1915, he was attached to the 59th Battalion CEF [click on the image below - Vern is centre with a group of fellow officers of the 59th Battalion].
-On 28th September, 1915, he was appointed Lieutenant.
-On 1st April, 1916, he returned to England as a soldier.
+In October 1914 Vern joined the Canadian Militia, the 26th Regiment (Middlesex Light Infantry).
+He qualified as Lieutenant in November and Captain in December.
+Click on the image below right.
+Vern is centre with a group of fellow officers.
+On 3rd July 1915 he was attached to the 59th Battalion CEF and on 28th September he was appointed to commissioned rank as a Lieutenant.
+At the beginning of April 1916 he returned to England as a soldier.

 Ypres Salient